creachadair/taskgroup/README.md

 err := g.Wait()
 ```

-This blocks until all the tasks in the group have returned (either
+`Wait` blocks until all the tasks in the group have returned, and then reports
-successfully, or with an error). `Wait` returns the first non-nil error
-returned by any of the worker tasks.
+the first non-nil error returned by any of the worker tasks.

-An example program can be found in `examples/copytree/copytree.go`.
+An implementation of this example can be found in `examples/copytree/copytree.go`.

 ## Filtering Errors

-The `taskgroup.New` function takes an optional callback that is invoked for
+The `taskgroup.New` function takes an optional callback to be invoked for each
-each non-nil error reported by a task in the group.
-The callback may choose
+non-nil error reported by a task in the group.
+The callback may choose to
-to propagate, replace, or discard the error.
-For example:
+propagate, replace, or discard the error.
+For example, suppose we want to
+ignore "file not found" errors from a copy operation:

 ```go
 g := taskgroup.New(func(err error) error {